turbot/pipes-docs/docs/using/steampipe/snapshots.md

 The status of the last run appears at the top of the page, but you can link to the previous executions as well by clicking **All Runs**.
 This will take you to the **Activity** page, filtered to show only the process related to this query snapshot schedule.

-If you want to delete the schedule, click **Delete Pipeline**.
+If you want to delete the schedule, click **Delete Delete Scheduled Query**.
 You will be prompted to confirm deletion.  alternatively, can delete the schedule from the list on the **Scheduled** sub-tab by clicking the trashcan icon for the schedule you wish to delete.